WordPress Not Sending Emails? Here’s the Easy Way to Fix

 2) You Are Picking Up a Poor Reputation From Your Neighbors

-If so, then there’s a good chance that your WordPress site’s underlying SMTP server is sharing your Sender Reputation with hundreds, and sometimes thousands of other senders.
+If you are sharing servers, then there’s a good chance that your WordPress site’s underlying SMTP server is sharing your Sender Reputation with hundreds, and sometimes thousands of other senders.

-Being on a shared IP space and sharing your Sender Reputation with other senders may become problematic for your deliverability in situations when:
+Being on a shared IP space and sharing your Sender Reputation with other senders may become problematic for your WordPress email deliverability in situations when:

 - A sender on your shared environment has poor sending practices, is sending to purchased lists, receiving high complaint rates, and experiencing high bounce rates.

 - Your hosting provider does not monitor users to prevent poor senders from abuse of the network.